Annual fees associated with a home

 RRSP reimbursement

 The Home Buyers’ Plan (HBP) facilitates the purchase of a first home by allowing you to withdraw funds from your RRSP to be used as capital for a down payment.
-However, this capital must be reimbursed to your RRSP within a maximum of 15 years, starting on December 31 of the second year following the withdrawal.
+However, this capital must be reimbursed to your RRSP within a maximum of 15 years, starting on December 31 of the fifth year following the withdrawal.
 That said, it’s still smarter to account for repaying the minimum amount from the get-go, if you want to be able to properly evaluate the true value of the annual costs you’ll be contending with in the future.

 Based on our example: